jakkaj/UptimePinger/README.md

 *Jordan Knight, Feb 20, 2017*

+*Note: You will need a Microsoft Azure account for this.
+If you don't have one you may be eligible for a [free trial account](https://azure.microsoft.com/en-us/free/?&WT.srch=1&WT.mc_ID=AID529445_SEM_CfMPSCw3).

 Since getting an upgrade recently my home internet has been very unstable with up to 39 drop outs a day.

 I did the usual thing and rang my provider - only to be told that "it's currently working" and there is not much they can do.
 Of course, it was working when I called.